VBenny42/vbenny42.github.io/_posts/2024-12-06-advent-of-code-day6.md

 The `Pool` class is used to parallelize the process, and the `worker` function is called with each task.

-This function was faster than the non-parallelized version, when I tested it.
+This function was faster (obviously) than the non-parallelized version, when I tested it.

 ```plaintext
 LOG: ways to induce a loop = 1888